equinor/radix-cli/README.md

 ### Building and releasing

-We are making releases available as github releases using [go-releaser](https://goreleaser.com/).
+We are making releases available as GitHub releases using [go-releaser](https://goreleaser.com/).
 The release process is controlled by the `.goreleaser.yml` file.

 To make a release:
 1. Set the version number in the constant `version` in the file `cmd/root.go`.
 The version will be shown with the command `rx --version`